romelmejos/ReactJS/02_Day_Introduction_to_React/02_introduction_to_react.md

 We can inject string, number, boolean, array data to JSX but we cannot directly inject an object.
 We should extract object values first or destructure the content of the object before we inject the data to the JSX element.
 For instance, let us write firstName and lastName inside an object and extract them to use them inside JSX.

 Now, let us put everything together.
 Here, in the example below, the data is injected dynamically to the JSX.
-[Live on code pen](https://codepen.io/Asabeneh/full/YzXWgpZ)

 ```html
 <!DOCTYPE html>